worldflora/wfo-docs/docs/manual/index.md

 There are four systems:
   - Two editing platforms (one for the classification and one for the text based content)
   - A public portal for publication
+    - The Plant List API currently feeds into part of a larger website run on the eMonocot system and CraftCMS (these are not documented here)
+    - We are currently working on a new, lighter weight website that will replace eMonocot and the CraftCMS systems.
   - An instance Apache Airflow that orchestrates the publication and backup processes.

 ![High level data flow diagram for the portal](portal_dataflow.png)